fourctv/FourDRESTApi/README.md

 ```
 *(code above is also found in the **Samples** directory)*

+If you already have a On Web Authentication script, all you need is to add a call to **RESTOWA** (as above).

 The Component also requires a couple of additional methods be present in the host database, and set as *Shared by components and host database*, so they can be called from the Component.

 * **[INITGetApplicationVersion](https://github.com/fourctv/FourDRESTApi/blob/master/Samples/INITGetApplicationVersion.txt)** - returns current application version